-A unique selling proposition (USP) is the reason your product or service is different than the competition and answers the customer’s question “why should I buy your product instead of someone else’s?”
+A unique selling proposition (USP) is the reason your product or service is different from the competition and answers the customer’s question, “Why should I buy your product instead of someone else’s?”
 Creating one for your business means identifying the factors that set you apart and crafting a message that ties them to your customer’s needs.

 A unique selling proposition (USP) differentiates your product or service from those of your competitors.
 Sometimes it is used as a slogan that appears on marketing materials, but a USP is always more than a simple slogan.
 It is essentially what makes you unique.
 For example, years ago, as Amazon was becoming the most popular place to purchase online, it offered free two-day shipping to its Prime members.

 For many users, the barrier to purchasing something online was that there was always a shipping cost involved, which meant that the purchase would be more expensive.
 Amazon, at the time, was unique in that it would ship it to you in two days for free.
 Amazon’s USP addressed a specific pain point its customers had with shopping online.

 Not only was Amazon’s two-day shipping model unique among online sellers, but it also removed the barrier that might have otherwise prevented shoppers from purchasing products online that they would normally purchase in a physical retail location.
 As a result, the company’s efforts transformed Amazon from a niche online bookseller to the largest online retail site it is today.

 Here are a few other real-world examples of USPs that show how businesses use them to not only gain attention for their brand but set their products and service apart in a way that addresses their customers’ needs directly.
 These examples demonstrate what it looks like to have a clear selling point that communicates to a customer why they should choose the company’s products over a competitor.